spietika/meta-rpi-bt-dac/README.md

     * To remove unnecessary features, the following can also be added to local.conf:
     * `MACHINE_FEATURES_remove = "apm wifi screen touchscreen"`
     * `DISTRO_FEATURES_remove = "ipv4 ipv6 irda usbgadget usbhost wifi nfs zeroconf 3g nfc x11 wayland vulkan"`
-    * For read-only root filesystem, add `IMAGE_FEATURES += "read-only-rootfs"` to local.conf
+    * For read-only root filesystem, add `IMAGE_FEATURES += "read-only-rootfs"` to local.conf.
+When using read-only rootfs also `SERIAL_CONSOLES_CHECK = ""` needs to be set to local.conf.
+5. Add `IMAGE_FSTYPES_append = " rpi-sdimg"` to local.conf to produce ready-to-flash SD image
-5. bitbake core-image-base
+6. bitbake core-image-base
-6. dd to a SD card the generated sdimg file (build/tmp/deploy/images/raspberrypi0-wifi/core-image-base-raspberrypi0-wifi.rpi-sdimg)
+7. dd to a SD card the generated sdimg file (build/tmp/deploy/images/raspberrypi0-wifi/core-image-base-raspberrypi0-wifi.rpi-sdimg)
-7. Boot your RPI.
+8. Boot your RPI.

 ## License